Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   term       Terminate jobs and job schedules termtasks  Terminate specified tasks in jobs
 ```

 * `add` will add all jobs and tasks defined in the jobs configuration file
 to the Batch pool
     * `--recreate` will recreate any completed jobs with the same id
     * `--tail` will tail the specified file of the last job and task added
       with this command invocation
 * `cmi` will cleanup any stale multi-instance tasks and jobs.
 Note that this
 sub-command is typically not required if `multi_instance_auto_complete` is
 set to `true` in the job specification for the job.
     * `--delete` will delete any stale cleanup jobs
 * `del` will delete jobs and job scheudles specified in the jobs
 configuration file.
 If an autopool is specified for all jobs and a jobid
 option is not specified, the storage associated with the autopool will be
 cleaned up.
     * `--all-jobs` will delete all jobs found in the Batch account
     * `--all-jobschedules` will delete all job schedules found in the Batch
       account
     * `--jobid` force deletion scope to just this job id
     * `--jobscheduleid` force deletion scope to just this job schedule id
     * `--termtasks` will manually terminate tasks prior to deletion.
-Termination
-    of running tasks requires a valid SSH user.
+      Termination of running tasks requires a valid SSH user if the tasks
+      are running on a non-`native` container support pool.
     * `--wait` will wait for deletion to complete
 * `deltasks` will delete tasks within jobs specified in the jobs
 configuration file.
-Active or running tasks will be terminated first.
+Active or running tasks will be terminated first on
+non-`native` container support pools.
     * `--jobid` force deletion scope to just this job id
     * `--taskid` force deletion scope to just this task id
     * `--wait` will wait for deletion to complete
 * `disable` will disable jobs or job schedules
     * `--jobid` force disable scope to just this job id
     * `--jobscheduleid` force disable scope to just this job schedule id
     * `--requeue` requeue running tasks
     * `--terminate` terminate running tasks
     * `--wait` wait for running tasks to complete
 * `enable` will enable jobs or job schedules
     * `--jobid` force enable scope to just this job id
     * `--jobscheduleid` force enable scope to just this job schedule id
 * `list` will list all jobs in the Batch account
 * `listtasks` will list tasks from jobs specified in the jobs configuration
 file
     * `--all` list all tasks in all jobs in the account
     * `--jobid` force scope to just this job id
     * `--poll-until-tasks-complete` will poll until all tasks have completed
 * `migrate` will migrate jobs or job schedules to another pool.
 Ensure that
 the new target pool has the Docker images required to run the job.
     * `--jobid` force migration scope to just this job id
     * `--jobscheduleid` force migration scope to just this job schedule id
     * `--poolid` force migration to this specified pool id
     * `--requeue` requeue running tasks
     * `--terminate` terminate running tasks
     * `--wait` wait for running tasks to complete
 * `stats` will generate a statistics summary of a job or jobs
     * `--jobid` will query the specified job instead of all jobs
 * `term` will terminate jobs and job schedules found in the jobs
 configuration file.
 If an autopool is specified for all jobs and a jobid
 option is not specified, the storage associated with the autopool will be
 cleaned up.
     * `--all-jobs` will terminate all jobs found in the Batch account
     * `--all-jobschedules` will terminate all job schedules found in the Batch
       account
     * `--jobid` force termination scope to just this job id
     * `--jobscheduleid` force termination scope to just this job schedule id
     * `--termtasks` will manually terminate tasks prior to termination.
-    Termination of running tasks requires a valid SSH user.
+      Termination of running tasks requires a valid SSH user if tasks are
+      running on a non-`native` container support pool.
     * `--wait` will wait for termination to complete
 * `termtasks` will terminate tasks within jobs specified in the jobs
 configuration file.
 Termination of running tasks requires a valid SSH
-user.
+user if tasks are running on a non-`native` container support pool.
     * `--force` force send docker kill signal regardless of task state
     * `--jobid` force termination scope to just this job id
     * `--taskid` force termination scope to just this task id
     * `--wait` will wait for termination to complete

 ## `keyvault` Command
 The `keyvault` command has the following sub-commands: